Reproductive Medicine and Assisted Reproduction

 P

-PGD: Preimplantation genetic diagnosis.
+PGD: preimplantation genetic diagnosis.

-PGS: Preimplantation genetic screening.
+PGS: preimplantation genetic screening.

 S

-Spermatogonium: progenitor cell of the spermatozoon.
+Spermatogonium: progenitor cell of the sperm.

 T

-Immunological tests: tests to detect the presence of specific antibodies.
+Immunological Tests: tests to detect the presence of specific antibodies.

 U